mpcarolin/mode-time/readme.md

 const { ModeTimes } = require('mode-time')
 ```

-#### To manage various modes and their times, first make a ModeTimes object
+#### To manage various modes and their times, first instantiate a ModeTimes object

 ```
 const times = new ModeTimes()